corinm/fairylights/README.md

 - Now generates a gradient where hue doesn't change
 - Fixed bug where shuffle combined with large number of steps led to bulbs starting a new twinkle before they'd finished a previous one
 - Now accepts a list of colours instead of just one
+- Now supports updating the list of colours after instantiation
 - **Should**: Factor in "gamma" / weight changes in luminosity to change based on perceived brightness
 - **Could**: Combine gamma with bell curve to create nice fade in and out effect

+#### Blue / pink

+- 80s!

 #### Retro fairy lights

+Inspired by vintage fairy lights e.g. Noma Pickwick

+- Colours: Pink, red, orange, green, blue

+#### Random colours twinkling

+- Iterates through pairs of colours over time

+### Fireflies

 Inspired by:
-- Vintage fairy lights e.g. Noma Pickwick

-- Colours: Pink, red and orange are good
-- **Should**: Improve green (slightly more blue?) and blue (slightly more greenish?)

-### Fireflies

-Sources of inspiration:
 - https://www.youtube.com/watch?v=k72jGJTC_3o&t=43s
 - https://www.youtube.com/watch?v=Z7VZlaHWR1s

+Features:

 - Initial type - static glow
 - Fireflies light up in waves
 - Fireflies are randomly assigned one of two shades of green
 - **Should** implement a static flickering one
 - **Should** implement a moving glow one

 ### Rainbow